The following virtual workshops and support spaces are being offered in Spring Quarter; you can register for workshops using the form below.

 Support Space for LGBTQ+ Students

-Semi-structured space for LGBTQ+ students to receive support from one another during the pandemic and when navigating family dynamics, community, and living arrangements.
-Join us to learn coping strategies and find ways to navigate circumstances that can be challenging during these uncertain times. *Register prior to each group meeting no later than 9 a.m. the day of each meeting.
+A support space for LGBTQ+ students to receive support from one another during the pandemic and when navigating family dynamics, community, and living arrangements.
+Join us to learn coping strategies and find ways to navigate circumstances during these uncertain times. *Register prior to each group meeting no later than 9 a.m. the day of each meeting.